Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ```

 ## Summary

 This is the official [Accedo AppGrid](https://www.accedo.tv/appgrid/) SDK for Node.js and browsers.
 While AppGrid exposes a set of friendly REST APIs, this SDK is intended to provide a smoother experience when coding in JS.
 It also encourages the use of best practices (for example: reusing the same sessionId for a client, but different clients for different devices).

 We follow [semantic versioning](http://semver.org/).
 Check the [change log](./CHANGELOG.md) to find out what changed between versions.

+## Supported browsers

+This project is written in ES2015 and the browsers build is transpiled to ES5.
+All modern browsers are supported (Firefox, Chrome, Opera, Safari, Edge, their mobile versions and declinations).

+⚠️ If you need to support IE 11 (or other legacy browsers), make sure to load polyfills for the ES2015 features before loading this library.
+You can either use one such as what babel offers, or just the strict necessary: an ES6 Promise polyfill and another one for `Object.assign`.

+## Supported Node.js versions

+This should work from version 4, but we test on, and recommend to use Node LTS version 6 or above.

 ## Features